 The FRC Guidance recommends internal control practices for UK listed companies to assist them in assessing the application of the Code’s principles and compliance with the Code’s provisions with regard to internal control.

 Our systems of internal control are designed and operated to support the identification, evaluation and management of risks affecting the group.
-These include controls in relation to the financial reporting process and the preparation of consolidated accounts, but extend across all areas of operations.
+These include controls in relation to the financial reporting process and the preparation of consolidated accounts, and extend across all areas of operations.
 They are subject to continuous review as circumstances change and new risks emerge.

 Key features of the systems of internal control are:

-- the risk management system described here;
+- the risk management system described above;

 - written policies and procedures within our businesses;